whitschroder/remote-sensing/_sources/bands.md

 ## Image Sharpening

-All Landsat 8 bands are at 30 m resolution, except for Band 8 (Panchromatic), which is at 15 m resolution.
+All Landsat 8 bands are at approximately 30 m resolution, except for Band 8 (Panchromatic), which is at approximately 15 m resolution.
 The higher resolution Band 8 can be used to sharpen the imagery of the other bands.
 Pansharpening is typically done on three-band composites (see above).
 Each of these three bands is typically pansharpened separately and then combined into a new composite.
 The following formulae apply to an RGB composite (4-3-2), but any three bands can be used.
 Raster Calculator can be used to generate the pansharpened bands; be sure to specify the output resolution to be the same value as the panchromatic band (in this case 15 meters).

 <b>The Brovey Transformation</b>